mbailey/promcom/README.md

 1. **Tag your application's EC2 instances**

-    These should be configured through Shipper config.
-Prometheus service discover (SD) monitors EC2 instances every minute and will scrape any instance with a Tag whose name starts with `prometheus`.
+    Prometheus service discovery (SD) monitors EC2 instances every minute and will scrape any instance with a Tag whose name starts with `prometheus`.
 You may as well add both of the tags below to make it more obvious to people where to find the endpoint.

     Tag Name        | Value    | Description
     ---             | ---      | ---